Instant Pot Potato Salad

 Instructions

-- Place the potatoes in a large bowl, and put the eggs in a bowl of cold water to cool a bit.
+- Place the potatoes in a large bowl, and put the eggs in a bowl of ice water to cool a bit.
 Then peel each egg, cut in half, and remove the yolks to a small bowl.
 Mash the egg yolks with a fork.
 Add the mayonnaise, red wine vinegar, and mustard.
 Stir to combine evenly.

 - Chop the egg whites and place them in the large bowl with the potatoes, along with the chopped celery and scallions.